Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Interaction

 A radiative capture calculation requires a description of the initial scattering states, the final bound states, and the electroweak transition operators.
 The dominant contribution to capture at low momentum is from initial $s$-wave states to the final $p$-wave bound state through the E1 transition.
-The electroweak operators relevant to our calculation are one-body currents produced through minimal substitution by gauging incoming momenta $\bm{q}\rightarrow\bm{q}+e Z_c\bm{A}$ where $Z_c=3$ is the charge of the $^7$Li/$^7\mathrm{Li}^\star$ core.
+The electroweak operators relevant to our calculation are one-body currents produced through minimal substitution by gauging the incoming core momentum $\bm{q}\rightarrow\bm{q}+e Z_c\bm{A}$ where $Z_c=3$ is the charge of the $^7$Li/$^7\mathrm{Li}^\star$ core in units of the proton charge $e$.
 Thus we start with a framework for the strong interaction that describes the initial scattering states, the final bound states, and the E1 operators.

-The strong interaction in the first halo EFT is given by the Lagrangian
+The strong interaction in the first halo EFT (\EFTg) is given by the Lagrangian